sumeetdas/fuml/README.md

     ```

 ### Integer
-* In FUML, integers are natural numbers.
+* In FUML, integers are numbers without any fraction part.
-    * Natural numbers are any number (positive or negative) which does not have any fraction part.
-Thus, `-12` is a natural number while as `12.40` is not.
+    * For example, `-12` is an integer while as `12.40` is not.
 * FUML has following data types:
     * `i8`
         * Range = -128 to 127